-You will regsiter for courses through the department's website.
-You will be send an email to let you know when registration is open.
+You will register for courses through the department's website.
+You will be sent an email to let you know when registration is open.

 Students who register for a course or courses for which there is a quota should consider registering for an additional course (by way of a "reserve choice") in case they do not receive a place on the course with the quota.
-They may also have to give the reasons why they wish to take a course which has a quota, and provide the name of a tutor who can provide a supporting statement for them should the quota be exceeded.
+They may also have to give the reasons why they wish to take a course that has a quota and provide the name of a tutor who can provide a supporting statement for them should the quota be exceeded.
 Where this is necessary students will be contacted by email after they have registered.
 In the event that the quota for a course is exceeded, the Mathematics Teaching Committee will decide who may have a place on the course on the basis of the supporting statements from the student and tutor, and all relevant students will be notified of the decision by email.
-In the case of the "Undergraduate Ambassadors' Scheme" students will have to attend a short interview in Week 0, Michaelmas Term.

 By and large Part B options lead naturally to one or more related Part C options in the fourth year.
 The most obvious exceptions to this are the options